forbole/big-dipper-2.0-documentation/docs/cosmos-based/frontend/setup.md

 ## Update chain_config.json
 In `src/configs/chain_config.json` update the json to fit your needs.

+For a better understanding of what each section and field refers to, please read the [config reference](chain-config.md).

 If you have more than one native token please insert it as the following `the base token needs [x] exponents to display the following token unit`